The "absolute value" may seem complicated to us, but it is simply the distance between a given number and the figure .

 Examples:

-However, when writing calculations, we will do it as follows:
+However, when writing calculations, we will do so as follows:

-The absolute value of a negative number will always be greater than it.
+The absolute value of a negative number will always be greater than the number itself.

 The absolute value of a positive number will always be equal to the positive number.